googleapis/google-cloud-cpp/google/cloud/pubsub/quickstart/README.md

 some experience as a C++ developer and that you have a working C++ toolchain (compiler, linker, etc.) installed on your platform.

+## Before you Begin

+To run the quickstart program you will need a working Google Cloud Platform (GCP) project, and an existing Cloud Pub/Sub Topic.
+The [Cloud Pub/Sub quickstarts][pubsub-quickstart-link] is a good place to find information on how to setup a GCP project and create a topic.
+Make a note of the project and topic ids as you will need them later.

 ## Configuring authentication for the C++ Client Library

 Like most Google Cloud Platform (GCP) services, Cloud Pub/Sub requires that